 ArtYard hosts a series of communal storytelling events known as Crankies.
 They represent the reinvention, pioneered in large part by Vermont’s Bread and Puppet Theatre, of the pre-cinema narrative technique of Cantastoria, a tradition in which spoken or sung stories accompany moving images painted on banners or scrolls.

-In November 2017 ArtYard presented the Banners & Crank Festival, curated by Dave Buchen and Clare Dolan, a 3-day celebration of cantastoria and crankie performance that featured the work of ten artists from local and far-flung regions of the U.S.
+In November 2017 ArtYard presented the Banners & Crank Festival, curated by Dave Buchen and Clare Dolan, a three-day celebration of cantastoria and crankie performance that featured the work of 10 artists from local and far-flung regions of the U.S.